Recalf/Automatic-License-Plate-Recognition/README.md

 #### Option A: Conda (recommended, includes CUDA for YOLO)

-The repo includes an **`environment.yaml`** that defines the `lp` env with Python 3.13, PyTorch 2.10, CUDA 13.0, and all pip dependencies in one go.
+The repo includes an **`environment.yaml`** that defines the `lp` env with Python 3.13, and installs PyTorch 2.10 + CUDA 13.0 via pip wheels, along with all other dependencies in one step.

 ```bash
 conda env create -f environment.yaml